candide-guevara/candide-guevara.github.io/_posts/language/0000-00-00-go-language.md

 }
 ```

-You could do something similar using `panic` if only golang had generics.
+You could do something similar using `panic` if only golang had macros.